meilisearch/engine-team/resources/prototypes.md

 > ...
 > ```
 >
+> ⚠️ We do NOT recommend using this prototype in production.
+This is only for test purposes.
+>
 > Everyone is more than welcome to give feedback and to report any issue or bug you might encounter when using this prototype.
 Thanks in advance for your involvement.
 It means a lot to us ❤️